 If you miss a class, you can go over the material for that day in your course booklet and do the exercises on your own.
 Then, If you have any questions on the missed class your instructor stays after each class for 15 minutes to help you with anything you didn’t understand.

-The field trip is always scheduled on Saturdays.
-We understand that in some cases people can’t make the appointment, which is why we are willing to give the opportunity to visit the field trip in the upcoming season instead.
+For the basics course, the field trip is always scheduled on Saturdays.
+Since space is not limited on these trips we give the opportunity to visit the field trip in the upcoming course as well.
 Please visit the course page to check the dates.

 How often are the courses held?

-Courses are held three times per year.
-Fall (starting in September), winter (starting in February) and spring (starting in April).
-If these dates don’t work for you, you can consider taking one-on-one lessons.
+The Photography Basics Courses are held three times per year.
+Fall (starting in September), winter (starting in January) and spring (starting in April).
+If these dates don’t work for you, you can consider taking private lessons.